Orthognathic Surgery (Jaw Surgery)

 Technology & Orthognathic Surgery

-If you are a candidate for corrective jaw surgery, Dr. Ledger will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Dr. Ledger or Dr. Lee will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect